 Note: A refrigeration endorsement of a Marine Engine Driver Grade II certificate of competency may be granted.
 A refrigeration endorsement is an acceptable basic qualification for taking charge of the refrigeration equipment on those vessels in which the holder of the certificate may take charge of the propulsion machinery and on fishing vessels which carry a refrigerated commercial catch.

 [Schedule 2 amended in Gazette 11 Aug 1992 p.
 3977; 24 Aug 2004 p.
 3661.]

 Schedule 3 — Fees

 [r.
 31A]

+[Heading inserted in Gazette 30 Jun 2010 p.
+3163.]

+Table